Food Security Risk Due to Climatic Extremes and Other Factors

 climate adaptation food security agriculture

-The Food and Agriculture Organization of the United Nations provides a quarterly report on major disasters that threaten food security and agriculture, such as new emergencies or developments that can worsen a region’s already vulnerable situation.
+The Food and Agriculture Organisation of the United Nations publishes a quarterly report on major disasters that threaten food security and agriculture, including new emergencies or developments that can exacerbate a region’s already vulnerable situation.

 This quarterly report serves as a warning of future disasters and threats.
-With a warning, the report also comes with recommendations on how to prepare and prevent further damage to food security.
+Along with a warning, the report also includes recommendations on how to prepare for and prevent further damage to food security.

-Recommendations here would take the form of the most appropriate intervention specific to a region over the coming months to prevent the worse impacts on their livelihoods and agriculture due to disasters caused by climate extremes such as prolonged dry days, floods, or other factors like conflicts and economic crisis.
+Recommendations here would take the form of the most appropriate intervention specific to a region over the coming months to prevent the worst impacts on their livelihoods and agriculture due to disasters caused by climate extremes, such as prolonged dry days, floods, or other factors like conflicts and economic crises.

 Identifying and classifying threats to food security